dbushong/rtiow/README.md

 I found Crystal surprisingly easy to work with.
 I have no point of reference for performance (I should download the C++ baseline for comparison), but it seems pretty zippy.
 The compiler errors are very helpful and clear.

+Update: performance is amazing, particularly for how high-level the code writing can be

 ## Performance